Example Programs 1: Get Vision Result from Mech-Vision

 Program Introduction

-The robot triggers the Mech-Vision project to run, obtains the vision result, and then performs picking.
+The robot triggers the Mech-Vision project to run, and then obtains the vision result for picking and placing the object.

 Mech-Vision project